seb3point0/spotify-creators-batch-updater/README.md

-# Spotify Episode Update Script
+# Spotify Creators Update Script

 A flexible script to update Spotify podcast episode metadata using a CSV file.